Course of Raku / Essentials / Functions essentials / More about functions / Exercises / Factorial with multi-functions

 Comment

 Note that the input argument is explicitly converted to an integer: @*ARGS[0].Int.
-This is to prevent infinite loop when the input number is 1.
+This is to prevent an infinite loop when the input number is 1.
 In this case, the type of parameter passed to the factorial function is IntStr, and the first multi-variant cannot catch the call.
 In contrast, when factorial(2 - 1) is called recursively, the argument of the function is an integer, which makes it possible to call the first variant.

 Course navigation

-Creating and calling functions / Default values | Built-in functions for printing
+Factorial with multi-functions | Built-in functions for printing

 Translations of this page: EnglishDeutschEspañolItalianoLatviešuNederlandsБългарскиРусскийУкраїнська